-Join Walt Ritscher for an in-depth discussion in this video Why Windows 10 is a great developer platform, part of Demystifying Windows 10 Universal Apps and Cross-Platform Development.
+Join Walt Ritscher for an in-depth discussion in this video Why Windows 10 is a great developer platform, part of Learning Windows 10 Universal App and Cross-Platform Development.

 - In this video, I'll look at why Windows 10 is an awesome operating system for developers.
 Updating your operating system to a new version is an exciting, yet nerve wracking prospect.
 On the one hand, you are eager to see the new features, get the latest security innovations, install better drivers, and get up to date bug fixes.
 On the other hand, you wonder how long it will take you to get comfortable with the system changes and fret whether the operating system will break your favorite applications.
 In this video, I want to explore Windows 10 from a programmer's viewpoint.